cms-hh/inference_tools/docs/content/datacard_manipulation.md

 Note: The use of an output directory is recommended to keep input files unchanged.

 positional arguments:
-  input                 the datacard to read and possibly update (see
+  DATACARD              the datacard to read and possibly update (see
                         --directory)
-  names                 names of parameters or files containing parameter
+  NAME                  names of parameters or files containing parameter
                         names to remove line by line; supports patterns

 optional arguments: